 The Successful Applicant

 The admissions committee takes the review process very seriously.
+Our review process is considered holistic – which means that we look beyond just your academic record.
 Your application is judged on several levels.
 The following list will give you some insight into the review process and perhaps some insight into your chances of being accepted.

 - Following directions: Your first test in any professional program is to read and follow the application instructions and meet posted deadlines.
 If you have questions about the process you should call the program for clarification.
 You are encouraged to submit all materials early (at least a month ahead of the deadline) to avoid any mistakes that cannot be corrected prior to the deadline.
 This will also allow time for PTCAS to verify your transcripts.
 It is your responsibility to check the status of your material received by PTCAS.
 We will not contact you if you have missing items (transcripts, references, etc.).

 - Science preparedness 30%: The grade point average (GPA) from the required courses is heavily weighted in this area.
 In addition, the grades received in anatomy and physiology are considered most important.
 If you have retaken a required course, we will figure your required course GPA with the highest grade.
 You should have a minimum of a 3.0 GPA in all required science courses.
 The committee also considers if you have taken additional science courses (including movement science courses) beyond the required science courses.
-Although science courses from a community college are acceptable, the committee considers how many science courses were taken at a community college.
-The committee is particularly concerned when a student, while attending a 4-year-institution, takes most of his or her science course at a community college.
-In addition, the applicant will be docked if some of the required courses have not yet been taken.
 Please be very clear in the PTCAS application on the courses that you plan to take.
 If you exclude a required course on your current or anticipated coursework, the committee assumes you will not be taking that course.
-In this case your application will not be reviewed because you do not meet the course requirements.
+In this case, your application will not be reviewed because you do not meet the course requirements.

 - Non-Academic factors 30%: In order to survive the academic rigor of the program and eventually pass the national licensure examination, your academic abilities and skills need to shine.
 But in addition to academic skills, the applicant needs to demonstrate to the committee character traits that are desirable as a health care professional.
 Physical therapy is a very demanding profession and the committee considers several factors that will give us insight into your character.
 The committee understands that not every applicant will excel in every area.
-However, it is important to elaborate regarding your experiences to help the committee determine the quality and intensity of your activities.
+However, it is important to elaborate on your experiences to help the committee determine the quality and intensity of your activities.
+BE SURE TO COMPLETELY FILL OUT THE RESUME OF ACTIVITIES ON THE PTCAS APPLICATION!

 - Exposure to health care: The committee attempts to determine the quality of your exposure to health care and physical therapy.
 Those who have worked hands-on with patients in some form or fashion are rated higher than those who have simply observed.
 You should attempt to make it clear what you have done during your experience in health care.